 We’ve had enough!
-Raw Takes Action on Germany’s Factory-Farming Frontline
+Farmageddon Takes Action on Germany’s Factory-Farming Frontline

 The sun is shining in Wietze, a small town located in the rolling countryside of Lower Saxony in north-central Germany.
 I’m here to join a protest against plans to double the output of the town’s chicken-processing plant – a factory that currently slaughters, prepares and packages 200,000 birds a day.
 Plans are afoot for this figure to be pushed to a staggering 400,000 chickens a day, an almost unbelievable scenario.